Benjamin-Blocksom/java-oca-prep/2020-05-27-Quiznotes.md

 A: Code compiles without error and prints `6 40 0 30 5` when run.

+Remember: Java variables fit into three scope categories.
+They are global-scope (instance variables), class-level(static variables), and block-level.
 Keywords: instance variable shadowing, instance initializer,

 ### Data Types: Assigning primitive long to string